 These news briefs are a Sharing of information, thoughts, ideas and suggestions concerning the world of business and finance.
-Consider this our Sunday morning get together in a small SoHo Cafe enjoying an Espresso and a "fruita de bosco" discussing business with friends.
 I am not a degreed financial or legal professional.
-I was a Gymnastic Club Owner and operate and still own businesses that have the highest business mortality rate in the most challenging of cities.
+I was a Gymnastic Club Owner and still own businesses that have the highest business mortality rate in the most challenging of cities.
 I learned more from a business that failed then those that are extremely successful.
-The Gymnastic Club I owned was the most difficult business to run because it was close to my heart and the person who taught me much was my accountant.
+Being a Gymnastic Club Owner was the most difficult business to run because it was close to my heart.
+The person who taught everything was my accountant.

 FREE BUSINESS RESOURCES